 And it’s another great bath ingredient for skin irritation and detoxing.
 Mix 1/2 cup bentonite clay in 1/2 cup of warm water and stir until the clay is dissolved.

 Arnica Gel: A recent discovery that works wonders on bruises!
 Rub on for pain relief for sore muscles, swelling, stiffness and bruising.

-- Cool mist humidifier: An essential tool during dry winter months–or whenever we’re dealing with runny noses and congestion (which seems year round).
+Cool mist humidifier: An essential tool during dry winter months–or whenever we’re dealing with runny noses and congestion (which seems to be year round).

-- Essential oil diffuser: An easy way to diffuse essential oils into the air.
-Especially helpful for helpful for insomnia, stress and anxiety, and congestion.
+Essential oil diffuser: An easy way to diffuse essential oils into the air.
+Especially helpful for insomnia, stress, anxiety and congestion.